ndrewr/hyde-arc/_projects/classtracks.md

 Students use the practice mode of the app, set up like a card game with language audio functionality.
 Progress is saved, giving the teacher insight into where to allocate classroom instruction time.

+Contributions include implementing new features and UI/UX enhancements across the app.

 ###Key tech:
 - Meteor.js
 - React.js